tty2/kubic/README.md

 - kubernetes `config` file

 The best way is to keep it in `~/.kube/config` path.
-But you can set path on running from any path.
+But you can set path on running.

 ## Installation